Agent Attention: On the Integration of Softmax and Linear Attention: Related Works

-Since the inception of Vision Transformer~\cite{vit}, self-attention has made notable strides in the realm of computer vision.
+\textbf{Vision Transformer.} Since the inception of Vision Transformer~\cite{vit}, self-attention has made notable strides in the realm of computer vision.
 However, the quadratic complexity of the prevalent Softmax attention~\cite{attention} poses a challenge in applying self-attention to visual tasks.
 Previous works proposed various remedies for this computational challenge.
 PVT~\cite{pvt} introduces sparse global attention, curbing computation cost by reducing the resolution of $K$ and $V$.
 Swin Transformer~\cite{swin} restricts self-attention computations to local windows and employs shifted windows to model the entire image.
 NAT~\cite{nat} emulates convolutional operations and calculates attention within the neighborhood of each feature.
 DAT~\cite{dat} designs a deformable attention module to achieve a data-dependent attention pattern.
 BiFormer~\cite{biformer} uses bi-level routing attention to dynamically determine areas of interest for each query.
 GRL~\cite{grl} employs a mixture of anchored stripe attention, window attention, and channel attention to achieve efficient image restoration.

-However, These approaches inherently limit the global receptive field of self-attention or are vulnerable to specifically designed attention patterns, hindering their plug-and-play adaptability for general purposes.
+However, these approaches inherently limit the global receptive field of self-attention or are vulnerable to specifically designed attention patterns, hindering their plug-and-play adaptability for general purposes.